Prudential Financial, Inc. 4.125% Junior Subordinated Notes due 2060 research snapshot

 Management

-For PFH, management quality means preserving liquidity, capital, and creditor confidence through insurance cycles.
+For PFH, management quality means preserving liquidity, capital, and creditor confidence through insurance cycles, including the extended Prudential of Japan sales suspension.
 Common-stock dividends and buybacks are relevant only insofar as they affect the issuer balance sheet and hybrid-security treatment.

 Industry trend